Ridges and Adjacent Bushland – Nowgerup and Yanchep

 This large site is off limits to vehicles unfortunately.
 However walkers are welcome.
 Suggestion; start at the junction of Wanneroo and Bailey roads and proceed along Obidos Road; the latter being especially a delight in wildflower season. (see map – second image in Gallery).

-The site is also traversed by part of the long distance Coastal Plain Walk Trail as shown in blue on the Walk Trails map contained in the brochure Wild About Walking Yanchep NP – please take note of the need for suitable provisioning if attempting longer sections of this Walk.
+The site is also traversed by part of the long distance Coastal Plain Walk Trail as described on the ‘trails’ page of the Park’s website – please take note of the need for suitable provisioning if attempting longer sections of this walk.

 The area will repay a visit at any time but spring shows the fantastic diversity of wildflowers at its stunning best.